 I consider myself an investor rather than a trader.
 My investment outlook is long term therefore maximizing its return by compound interest.
 Long term which means 5 years and beyond.

-My strategy of dividend growth investing is to live off the growing dividends of my investment replacing my income without touching my capital.
+My ultimate goal of investing in the stock market is to live off the growing dividends of my investment replacing my work (active) income without touching my capital.

 The average stock market return is 7% since inception and about 6-7% for the last 10 years.

-I prefer stock investment over other types of investment such as Real Estate Property because of its liquidity.
-I can sell my investments easily during market hours if I need cash.
-Once funds are cleared (usually within 3 days) it will be credited to my account by the end of the week.
+I prefer investing in dividend growth stocks over other types of investment such as Real Estate Rental Property because of its liquidity.
+I can easily sell my investments during market hours if I need the cash.
+In addition, once funds are cleared within my brokerage (usually after 3 days) then I will be able to withdraw to my designated link account.

 Finally, dividend investing is a passive source of income.
 Passive income is where your investments earning money with less or very minimal effort.